Should I assess?

 When you set a reflective task you influence what students produce – this is true whether or not you actually tell them what you want.
 This influence will only benefit your students if you are clear in communicating your expectations.
 You can communicate your expectations through:

-• Assessment criteria describe the characteristics that students’ work should demonstrate.
+• Assessment criteria which describe the characteristics that students’ work should demonstrate.

-• Assessment rubrics describe the quality for those criteria at particular levels and a scoring strategy.
+• Assessment rubrics which describe the quality for those criteria at particular levels and a scoring strategy.

 If you are just suggesting reflection as something voluntary, criteria are not strictly required.
 However, it can still be helpful for students to have an idea of what ‘good’ looks like.
 Communicating this through criteria or guidance can be a good approach.